Understanding CTE

-Career and Technical Education (CTE) programs provide hands-on learners an opportunity to master academics and technical skills within a subject that interests them and leads to a rewarding career.
+WSWHE BOCES Career and Technical Education programs provide hands-on learners with an opportunity to master academic and technical skills within a subject that interests them and leads to a rewarding career.

-• To prepare students to pass an Industry-approved Technical Assessment
+- Prepare students to pass Industry-Approved Technical Assessment

 Enrollment Process